📋 In this article:

 Is nail fungus contagious?

 Yes, nail fungus is contagious, mainly through indirect contact: damp floors in changing rooms, public showers, shared shoes, shared towels.
 The fungus survives for several weeks in these environments.
-At home, it can be transmitted from one nail to another, and sometimes between people living together.
+At home, it can be transmitted from one nail to another if there is sharing of instruments such as nail clippers, and sometimes between people living together.

-Can nail fungus go away on its own without treatment?
+Can nail fungus disappear on its own without treatment?

 No, nail fungus usually doesn’t go away without treatment.
-The fungus lives in the matrix of the nail, in a place that the immune system has difficulty reaching.
+The fungus lives under the nail, in a place that the immune system has difficulty reaching.
 Without intervention, the infection progresses slowly, spreads to nearby nails, and then thickens over time.

 What is the difference between a black toenail and a fungus?

 A black toenail is usually the result of trauma — a blow, a shoe that is too tight, blood pooling under the nail (subungual hematoma).
 A fungus gives a yellow, brown or creamy white color, with a thickened and brittle nail.
-A clinical examination can differentiate between the two.
+A clinical examination often makes it possible to differentiate between the two.

 Can you wear normal nail polish during a fungal infection?